Everyone in Australia who is seeking or receiving health care has certain rights under the Australian Charter of Healthcare Rights.

 Privacy – have your privacy respected and the information you provide kept confidential

 Feedback – comment on care and have your concerns addressed.

 You can find a copy of the Australian Charter of Healthcare Rights here.

 If you think your health care rights have not been met, you might want to think about making a formal complaint.
-You can find out more about making a health care complaint on our I’m not happy with the health care I received page.
+You can find out more about making a health care complaint in the ACT on our feedback and complaints page.